AaronBrunk1/AaronBrunk1.github.io/_pages/talks.md

 Previous:
 -----------------
 * * *
-Here are some previous events or vists which attended or organised.
+Here are some previous events which I attended or organised and some research visits.